Google’s search dominance is cracking: what marketers should watch

 How Gen Z is changing the search game

-- A Fractl and Search Engine Land study shows that among 18 to 24-year-olds, 66% use ChatGPT to find information, compared to 69% who still use Google.
-The numbers are nearly even, marking the closest competition Google has faced in decades.
+A Fractl and Search Engine Land study shows that among 18 to 24-year-olds, 66% use ChatGPT to find information compared to 69% who use Google.
+The gap has never been this close.

 And the trend isn’t limited to Gen Z. More than 1 in 3 consumers across age groups prefer using social platforms first when searching for product reviews (37%) or local recommendations (35%), a signal that purchase journeys are increasingly beginning on social.